firstandthird/routebox/readme.md

     * `query` whether to include the query string.
 Defaults to `true`.
     * `method` whether to include the request method.
 Defaults to `true`.
     * `path` whether to include the route path.
 Defaults to `true`.
+ * `callbacks` provides touch-points you can use to intercept the request and gather metrics.
+Each callback functions like a Hapi extension, taking the `(request, reply)` as arguments, after which you should call `reply.continue()`.
+These are called at the `onPreResponse` lifecycle point.
+    * `onCacheHit` is called when a cached page is served.
+    * `onCacheMiss` is called when a page that could be cached but is not (yet) is served.

 If there's an endpoint that can sometimes provide private data, you can call `request.nocache()` to prevent Routebox from caching the request.